moazzamalirind/GCD_BugFlowExperiment/README.md

 _________________________________________________________________________________________________________________________________________________________________________________
 ## Required Softwares

-1. General Algebraic Modeling System (GAMS), which can be freely downloaded from (https://www.gams.com/download/) but need License to run the model.
+1. General Algebraic Modeling System (GAMS), which can be freely downloaded from (https://www.gams.com/download/).
+We used GAMS 30.3 version and acquired license to run the model.

 2. R and R studio, which are open source softwares used for the results visualization.
 R can be downloaded from (https://www.r-project.org/) and RStudio is available at (https://rstudio.com/).

 3. Microsoft Excel.
+We used Office 2016 for this analysis.
 ________________________________________________________________________________________________________________________________________________________________________________
 ## Recommended Citation